adobe/athena/README.md

 ```

 ##### Suites

-In order to organize relevent tests together and employ hierarchical configurations, suites are used.
+You can organize tests together and employ hierarchical configurations via suites.
 These can flexibly override any or all the hook/scenario items for the tests grouped under them, as in the following example:

 ```yaml
 type: suite
 name: sampleSuite